 I know every researcher is probably biased toward their ancestors (guilty!), but I was ecstatic when I found out that my grandfather Joseph Stewart Carneal, a sergeant in the 25th and later 17th Kentucky Infantry, was a “patriotic Kentuckian” according to his discharge certificate.
 An added bonus of finding his discharge certificate on Fold3 was that I found out he was present at the Battle of Shiloh where, even though he was sick with tuberculosis, he still fought for his country, an action I deem very courageous and admirable.
 Ultimately, though, fighting caused Joseph to become “prostrated” and he was discharged from service.
 With the assistance of Veterans Affairs, I was able to get my grandfather a new grave marker to replace his old one, which was nearly illegible and also broken.

-My most recent favorite moment actually happened earlier this year.
+My most recent favorite moment actually happened just a few years ago.
 There were some adoption issues in my family, which resulted in a family line I was unable to research.
 However, after unearthing a bit more information, that part of the family was searchable!
 It took a few days as I looked through lots of censuses, marriage records, and death certificates in order to take the family line back as far as I possibly could.
 While doing research, I discovered that one of my grandfathers is Jesse Christmas, a soldier in the 11th Kentucky Infantry who fought at Shiloh, was held in reserve at Perryville, and served at Stones River before being captured by Confederates in October 1863.
 He was likely held at Belle Isle in Richmond, Virginia.
 (As an aside, most of my family served in the 11th Kentucky Infantry, making the regiment extra special!)
 Arriving at Andersonville Prison (or Camp Sumpter) in February 1864, Jesse was actually one of the first Federal soldiers confined in the prison.
 He perished there in May 1864—due to disease—and is buried at the National Cemetery.
 I had actually visited Andersonville in 2019, and it was one of my favorite historical sites.
 November 2021 I took a trip to Andersonville National Historic Site and had the opportunity to see my grandfather’s grave.
 It was a touching experience!